SeukallesX/SeukallesX.github.io/index.md

 # Mariel Angelene Bravo's Portfolio

 This is my home page!
-My name is Mariel Angelene Bravo and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science
+My name is Mariel Angelene Bravo and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science (Tech Entrepreneurship)

 ## Favorite COMP SCI LABS